BravoChos/tag.it.easy.client-lite/README.md

 ## Special Thanks

-Logo design by **Suemin Jeaong** with brand new ipad within 10minutes.
+Logo design by **Suemin Jeong** with brand new ipad within 10minutes.